Americana, São Paulo: Climate

 Americana has an altitude tropical climate, with hot summers and chilly winters.
 In winter, there is much less rainfall than in summer.
 According to Köppen and Geiger the climate classification is Aw.

 The median high temperature in summer is 84 F and the median low is 64 F, comparable to Boston.
 In winter, the median high temperature is 72 F and the median low temperature is 50 F, comparable to Orlando, Florida.

 In Americana, the month with the most daily hours of sunshine is February with an average of 9.37 hours of sunshine.
 In total, there are 290.43 hours of sunshine in February.

 The month with the fewest daily hours of sunshine in Americana is January with an average of 8.87 hours of sunshine per day.
 In total, there are 266.09 hours of sunshine in January.
 About 3251.14 hours of sunshine are counted in Americana throughout the year.
 On average, there are 106.92 hours of sunshine per month.

 Ecology

 Amblyomma sculptum and A. dubitatum are common here.
-Brites-Neto et al., 2017 find α-cypermethrin (pyrethroid) and flufenoxuron (benzoylurea chitin synthesis inhibitor) are efficacious against populations in this area.
+In 2017, it was found that α-cypermethrin (pyrethroid) and flufenoxuron (benzoylurea chitin synthesis inhibitor) are efficacious against populations in this area.
 These ticks are significant veterinary parasites and so α-cyp and flufenoxuron are useful here for animal protection.

 Demography

-The population descends from a mixture of Portuguese and other immigrants, mainly Italian, Portuguese, German and Levantine.